apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    frames.
 Write operation will be triggered at least once every this configured number of millisecond regardless of pending data size.

+.. ts:cv:: CONFIG proxy.config.http2.default_buffer_water_mark INT -1
+   :reloadable:
+   :units: bytes

+   Specifies the high water mark for all HTTP/2 frames on an outoging connection.
+   Default is -1 to preserve existing water marking behavior.

 HTTP/3 Configuration
 ====================